aherking/guest-list/README.md

 -Using the console of your choice ( I like bash!) clone the app using:
   -git clone https://github.com/deetriplett/guest-list

--Then 'cd' into the root directory: guest-list
+-Then 'cd' into the root directory:
   -cd guest-list

 -Install packages and dependencies you'll need to run the app